 Only go under 3/8 of an inch if you’re not in the habit of dropping weights on the floor.

-If you are a powerlifter, expect your floors to take serious “abuse,” go with something more robust and reinforced like the 1.5-inches thick tiles from Rogue.
+If you are a powerlifter, expect your floors to take serious “abuse,” go with something more robust and reinforced like the 1.5-inch-thick tiles from Rogue.

 For context, my commercial-grade rubber flooring in the gym is 44mm (1.73 inches) thick!